 The venue also has a river that flows into the property feeding into a dam at the venue.
-When I visisted they were just getting to clear the dam removing some serious weeds that had filled it.
-At some point which is most visible of its entire length on the property the river has a small waterfall which am told is a favorite for pictures by many couples.
+When I visited they were just getting to clear the dam removing some serious weeds that had filled it.
+At some point the river has a small waterfall which am told is a favorite for pictures by many couples.

 This part of the river is indeed very nice and will present a unique opportunity for your pictures.
 I last saw this kind of thing on a venue at Raintree in Umwinsindale.
 I was however disappointed to discover a blind corner associated with this river, especially this nicer part of the river.

 When the lady took me around and we went to the waterfall I was surprised to see a religious group gathered there in a baptism session.
 This is the group that’s commonly known as mapositori.
 I asked the lady how things would work on a wedding day when this same place is in use for this religious purpose.